April 23, 2019

-West syndrome is a type of epilepsy characterized by spasms, abnormal brain wave patterns called hypsarrhythmia and sometimes mental retardation.
-The spasms that occur may range from violent jackknife or "salaam" movements where the whole body bends in half, or they may be no more than a mild twitching of the shoulder or eye changes.
+West syndrome is a constellation of symptoms characterized by epileptic/infantile spasms, abnormal brain wave patterns called hypsarrhythmia and intellectual disability.
+The spasms that occur may range from violent jackknife or “salaam” movements where the whole body bends in half, or they may be no more than a mild twitching of the shoulder or eye changes.
 These spasms usually begin in the early months after birth and can sometimes be helped with medication.
-They can also occur rarely in older patients; if this happens, they are called "epileptic spasms" rather than infantile spasms.
-There are many different causes of West syndrome and if a specific cause can be identified, a diagnosis of symptomatic West syndrome can be made.
-If a cause cannot be determined, a diagnosis of cryptogenic West syndrome is made.
+They can also occur in older patients; if this happens, they are called “epileptic spasms” rather than infantile spasms.
+Currently, the International League Against Epilepsy (ILAE) has revised the terminology and epileptic spasms is now preferentially used to encompass the different age groups of onset.
+There are many different causes of epileptic spasms and if a specific cause can be identified, a diagnosis of symptomatic epileptic spasms can be made.
+If a cause cannot be determined, a diagnosis of cryptogenic epileptic spasms is made.

 Symptoms associated with West syndrome usually begin during the first year of life.
-West syndrome is characterized by involuntary muscle spasms that occur due to episodes of uncontrolled electrical disturbances in the brain (seizures).
-Each involuntary spasm typically begins suddenly and lasts for only a few seconds and occurs usually in clusters that can last entirely over 10-20 minutes.
+The average age of onset for epileptic spasms is at 6 months.
+Epileptic spasms are characterized by involuntary muscle spasms that occur due to episodes of uncontrolled electrical disturbances in the brain (seizures).
+Each involuntary spasm typically begins suddenly and lasts for only a few seconds and occurs usually in clusters that can last over 10-20 minutes.
 Such episodes, which may occur upon awakening or after feeding, are characterized by sudden, involuntary contractions of the head, neck, and trunk and/or uncontrolled extension of the legs and/or arms.
 The duration, intensity, and muscle groups affected by seizures vary from infant to infant.

-Infants with West syndrome also have severe electroencephalogram (EEG) spike wave patterns (hypsarrhythmia), and delays in acquiring skills that require coordination of muscles and voluntary movements (psychomotor retardation).
+Infants with West syndrome also have very abnormal electroencephalogram (EEG) with high amplitude, chaotic spike wave patterns (hypsarrhythmia).
+Most children will have regression of skills or delays in acquiring skills that require coordination of muscles and voluntary movements (psychomotor retardation).

 Approximately a third of children with West syndrome may develop recurrent epileptic seizures as they age.
-The syndrome often develops into the Lennox-Gastaut syndrome with mixed types of seizures that are difficult to control and mental retardation.
+The syndrome often develops into Lennox-Gastaut syndrome with mixed types of seizures that are difficult to control and is associated with intellectual disability.
 (For more information on Lennox-Gastaut syndrome, see the Related Disorders section below.).
-Approximately another third of children with West syndrome will continue to have epileptic spasms at an older age group.
-The last third of patients will have spasms that resolve with time, usually in patients who have no clear etiology.
+Approximately another third of children with West syndrome will continue to have epileptic spasms at an older age .
+The last third to quarter of patients will have spasms that resolve with time, usually in patients who have no clear etiology.

 West syndrome is a rare neurological syndrome that can affect males and females.
 The X-linked form of West syndrome affects males more often than females.

-West syndrome has been estimated to affect 2.5 to 6 of every 10,000 live births in the United States.
+West syndrome has been estimated to affect .31 per 1000 live births in the United States.
 West syndrome accounts for approximately 30 percent of all cases of epilepsy affecting infants.

-The first step in the treatment of West syndrome is to characterize the patterns of brain activity through measurement with various devices.
+The first step is to characterize the patterns of brain activity through measurement with various devices.
 Among these are:

 Brain Scans, such as: